SemanticMediaWiki/http-request/README.md

 ## Contribution and support

-If you want to contribute work to the project please subscribe to the developers mailing list and have a look at the [contribution guidelinee](/CONTRIBUTING.md).
-A list of people who have made contributions in the past can be found [here][contributors].
+If you want to contribute work to the project you can:

 * [File an issue](https://github.com/SemanticMediaWiki/http-request/issues)
 * [Submit a pull request](https://github.com/SemanticMediaWiki/http-request/pulls)

+A list of people who have made contributions in the past can be found [here][contributors].

 ### Tests